-The iPhone app anchored a four-month beta program prior to MikMak’s media launch in June 2015.
-Our beta cohort, consisting of both recruited and organic users, informed our iteration on user experience, video streaming optimizations, back-end curation tooling, and deepening our brand aesthetic.
-During this period, I directed the build out of comprehensive eventing and analytics capabilities to track engagement KPIs and audience metrics.
+The iPhone app anchored a four-month beta prior to the media launch.
+The beta cohort consisted of recruited and organic users, and informed the iteration of UX, streaming optimization, back-end curation tooling, and the brand aesthetic.
+Throughout, I directed the eventing strategy and analytics capabilities to track our KPIs.

 The beta was extremely straightforward: a feed of short infomercials, merchandise details, cart and checkout flows, and a simple menu.
 During the beta period, we refined browsing and seeking experiences within the video feeds.
 To drive novelty and variety, we created a flexible tag-driven menu structure that could be curated on the back end.
 This menu management system allowed the team to create thematic collection and set labeling, color, style, and image content in each section.